haoran119/c-cpp/学习笔记之C-C++/README.md

     * [/Zc:wchar_t (wchar_t Is Native Type) | Microsoft Docs](https://docs.microsoft.com/en-us/cpp/build/reference/zc-wchar-t-wchar-t-is-native-type?view=msvc-160)
       * Parse wchar_t as a built-in type according to the C++ standard.
 * [Enumeration declaration - cppreference.com](https://en.cppreference.com/w/cpp/language/enum)
+	* An enumeration is a distinct type whose value is restricted to a range of values (see below for details), which may include several explicitly named constants ("enumerators").
+The values of the constants are values of an integral type known as the underlying type of the enumeration.
+	* Unscoped enumerations
+		* `enum Color { red, green, blue };`
+	* Scoped enumerations
+		* `enum class Color { red, green = 20, blue };`
 * [C/C++ 结构体就这样被攻克了！](https://mp.weixin.qq.com/s/-RoBZ9Gge-6HtYH8tUS8xw)
   * 结构体的声明与定义
     * 声明